Angels & Airwaves: The Dream Walker (2014–2016)

-Lifeforms (2017–present)
+Lifeforms (2017–2022)

 In February 2017, DeLonge announced that he would be directing a film, Strange Times, which would be based on his graphic novel series of the same name.
 The movie was set to feature new Angels & Airwaves songs, while the next album would serve as the soundtrack.
 Production of the film was slated to begin in late 2017, but in December 2018, DeLonge announced that TBS would be adapting the novels into a television series instead, and that he would be acting as a producer rather than a director.

 On August 25, 2017, the band released We Don't Need to Whisper – Acoustic EP, which contained acoustic renditions of the first four songs from their first album.
-DeLonge stated that he "wanted to give the fans something while the band works on the soundtrack to the upcoming Strange Times film."
+DeLonge stated that he "wanted to give the fans something while the band works on the soundtrack to the upcoming Strange Times film".

 In April 2018, DeLonge confirmed that both David Kennedy and Matt Wachter would be performing on the band's next album.
 In April 2019, the band signed a record contract with Rise Records.
 On April 30, the band released their single, "Rebel Girl".
 The release confirmed the band's current line-up of DeLonge, Kennedy, and Rubin, with no explanation for Wachter's absence being given.
 Following the release, the band announced a 23-date North American tour, which would feature former Taking Back Sunday bassist, Matt Rubano, in Wachter's place.
 The band played their first live show in seven years on August 28, 2019, in Solana Beach, California, where they also debuted another new song, "Kiss & Tell", before releasing it the next day.